jeetsukumaran/DendroPy/doc/source/tutorial/trees.rst

     >>> treelist.read_from_path('pythonidae_cytb.mb.run4.t', 'nexus', tree_offset=200)
     >>> treelist.write_to_path('pythonidae_cytb.mcmc-postburnin.tre', 'newick')

+Fine-grained control over the output format can be specified using :ref:`keyword arguments <Customizing_the_Data_Writing_Format>`.

 Composing a String
 ------------------

-If you do not want to actually write to a file, but instead simply need a string representing the data in a particular format, you can call the instance method :meth:`as_string()`, passing a schema or format specification string as the first argument:
+If you do not want to actually write to a file, but instead simply need a string representing the data in a particular format, you can call the instance method :meth:`as_string()`, passing a :ref:`schema specification string <Specifying_the_Data_Writing_Format>` as the first argument:

     >>> import dendropy
     >>> tree = dendropy.Tree()